yogesh357/Civic-Complaint-System/README.md

 ## 📌 Overview

-RequestHub is an innovative platform that enables citizens to report municipal issues (potholes, garbage, street lights, etc.) and provides AI-powered analysis for efficient resolution.
-Administrators can manage complaints with intelligent resource allocation estimates.
+RequestHub is a smart platform that lets citizens quickly report municipal issues like potholes, garbage, and streetlight faults.
+Using AI-powered analysis, it helps administrators prioritize cases and efficiently allocate resources for faster, more effective resolutions.

 ## ✨ Key Features